 Romance scammers typically ask for personal information and financial information from their victims.
 They may ask for details such as full name, address, phone number, and bank account information.
 They often use this information to commit identity theft or financial fraud against their victims.

 What are the Signs of a Romance Scammer?

-When interacting with someone on a dating site or app, and he or she mentions that they are living outside of the country or traveling outside of the country, your antenna should go up.
-Particularly if a person says they are in the military, working on an oil rig, works internationally, or is a doctor for an international organization, just to name a few.
-Often romance scammers begin to profess their love in a very short period of time, and then make "The Ask."
+If you're interacting with someone on a dating site or app, and he or she mentions that they are living outside of the country or traveling outside of the country, your antenna should go up.
+Examples of this are if a person says they are in the military, working on an oil rig, works internationally, or is a doctor for an international organization.

 Tips to Avoid Romance Scams